 Register for your courses one at a time.
 This will cause fewer problems when registering.
 If you are ineligible to register for a course, WebAdvisor will provide you with a reason (i.e. you are missing a prerequisite).

 You will not be able to add a course for which you do not have the pre-requisite course(s).
 If you fail a course pre-requisite and you have pre-selected the subsequent course for the next semester, you must drop the course and retake the pre-requisite or consult with a program counsellor.

 Check the "Course Descriptions" page in the Undergraduate Calendar Section XII for the prerequisite course(s).

 Exam Schedules: An important part of course selection

 Know when your exams are!
 Add each course exam to your calendar and triple check that you have no conflicts (overlapping times) and that this exam schedule will work for you.

 An exam conflict is only an exact overlap.
 If you have an exact exam conflict, you should drop one of the courses whose exam overlaps.
 If it is a required course for your major and cannot be taken in the next semester, see your Program Counsellor.

 More than two exams in one day or more than three exams in two days does not constitute a conflict.

 All students can use WebAdvisor to drop courses.
+Students need to have their emergency contact information filled out before courses can be dropped.
+Under Plan, Schedule, Registrar, and Drop is where courses can be dropped.
 Once you have dropped the course, log out of WebAdvisor and log back in to make sure that the course has been removed from your schedule.

 After dropping a course, you might be entitled to a refund.
 Please refer to the refund schedule for more information.